 How often are Public Emergency Phone Towers used?

 While calls from University Park Public Emergency Towers are not tracked separately from other emergency calls, we know that the phones are used infrequently.
 The infrequent use can be compared to that of a building fire alarm, which is rarely used; however, it is a critical tool for a true emergency.
 While use is limited, public emergency phones are an important resource should anyone need to utilize the tool during an emergency.

 How much does it cost to install Public Emergency Phone Towers?

 The cost per Public Emergency Phone Tower can differ drastically based on what level of construction is required to install, how far infrastructure is away from where the phone is deployed, and what technologies we include in the unit.
 Installations require trenching, conduit, walkway modifications, and infrastructure (including analog phone lines to meet emergency communication requirements).
 Also, many locations require landscape and walkway modifications in order to accommodate the tower and maintain ADA accessibility.
 Generally, a single new Public Emergency Phone Tower has an installation cost of at least $15,000 with some costing more $20,000.

 How are the Public Emergency Towers maintained?

 UPPS tests Emergency Phones through the use of Student Auxiliary officers.
-The Office of Physical Plant performs any necessary corrective maintenance and also pays monthly phone line costs associated with the analog phone lines.
+The Office of Physical Plant performs any necessary corrective maintenance.
+The monthly phone line costs associated with the analog phone lines are paid by UPPS.

 How is the Penn State Community made aware of the Public Emergency Towers?